zitadel/zitadel/docs/docs/apis/actions/complement-token.md

     - `claims`
       - `setClaim(string, Any)`
         Sets any value if the key is not already present.
 If it's already present there is a message added to `urn:zitadel:iam:action:${action.name}:log`
+        Note that keys with prefix `urn:zitadel:iam` will be ignored.
       - `appendLogIntoClaims(string)`
         Appends the entry into the claim `urn:zitadel:action:{action.name}:log` the value of the claim is an Array of *string*
     - `user`